CGM through the eyes of a Dietitian

 Not only did I have a better workout the next day, but in the moment, my body reacted best because those carbs and protein stabilized my blood sugar after it had spiked and then dropped from doing HIIT.

-I can tell you from first-hand experience that Levels is something I would love to use with more athletes.
+I can tell you from first-hand experience that CGM is something I would love to use with more athletes.
 It’s the first product I’ve seen that can address if performance and energy really are affected by what you eat or if there’s another underlying issue.
 As a dietitian, this can enhance the specificity of the advice I can give to athletes and allows athletes to have more control and clarity over their fueling and recovery strategies.

 Tony graduated from Florida International University in Miami with a Bachelor’s in Biology, Bachelor’s in Chemistry, and a Master’s in Nutrition and Dietetics.